bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />
 </p>
-If I run the code, here, it displays "Some JavaScript code has been executed".
+<p>If I run the code, here, it displays "Some JavaScript code has been executed".</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 129.
 (98) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">